SportBeep.com

 Portland Trail Blazers head coach Chauncey Billups exits federal court in Oregon after his arraignment on charges in relation to his alleged participation rigged illegal poker games. ©AFP

-Los Angeles (United States) (AFP) – US sports leagues rushed to get in on the multi-billion dollar bonanza of legalized betting, but the arrest of an NBA coach and player in two sprawling federal investigations show the potential cost of partnering with the gambling industry.
+Los Angeles (United States) (AFP) – US sports leagues rushed to get in on the multi-billion dollar bonanza of legalized betting, but the arrest of an NBA coach and player in two sprawling federal investigations shows the potential cost of partnering with the gambling industry.
 Portland Trail Blazers coach Chauncey Billups, a former Detroit Pistons star and an NBA Hall of Famer, was arrested for his alleged role in rigged illegal poker games that prosecutors say were tied to Mafia crime families.
 Miami Heat guard Terry Rozier was charged with manipulating his play for the benefit of bettors, and former NBA player and assistant coach Damon Jones was charged in both cases.

 FBI director Kash Patel described “a criminal enterprise that envelopes both the NBA and La Cosa Nostra” and called the scope of the fraud “mind boggling.”
 But for those who have watched US leagues become increasingly entwined with an exploding sports betting industry, it’s not necessarily surprising.
 “Mobile and smartphone gambling creates this huge accessibility where any of us can access a gambling app wherever we are within seconds,” said Dr. Luke Clark, a psychology professor and director of the Centre for Gambling Research at the University of British Columbia in Vancouver.
 “I study the psychology of gambling games and gambling harm, and I think a lot about the normalization of gambling in sports, how having a bet on a match might add to the excitement or the sort of fanship of sports.”